jdhao/blog_source/tmux_nvim_true_color.md

 <img src="https://blog-resource-1257868508.file.myqcloud.com/20181023012639.png">
 </p>

-If everything goes well, you should be able to see a smooth color band both inside and outside Tmux.
+If everything works well, you should be able to see a smooth color band both inside and outside Tmux.

 <p align="center">